karrioapi/karrio/README.md

 ### Shipping for platforms

 With Karrio, you can extend your platform with native shipping capabilities.
 Improve merchants and customers experience on your Marketplace, eCommerce, ERP, WMS, OMS, 3PL and Logistics platform.
+With Karrio, 3PLs and large volume shippers regain control over their shipping tech stack and processes.

 ### Shipping for enterprise

-Karrio makes modern shipping accessible to brands, retailers as well as enterprises in regulated industries.
+Karrio makes modern shipping accessible to brands, retailers as well as businesses in regulated industries.
+Ideal for pharmacy shipping where compliance is a must.

 ## Support